 Governmental Accounting Standards Board Statement No. 68 "Accounting and Financial Reporting for Pensions" (GASB 68) revises existing guidance for governments that provide their employees with pension benefits.
 A principal change is the requirement to record a government's pro rata share of unfunded actuarial accrued liability (UAAL) on its financial statements for multiemployer cost sharing plan.
 NMSD is a participating member of the Education Retirement Board (ERB) and the Public Employees Retirement Association (PERA), multiemployer cost sharing plans.
 Information to implement this standard will be developed by ERB and PERA and the State of New Mexico.
-The implementation date for GASB 68 is for FY 15.
-The current status of the unfunded liability for ERB and PERA is 6.23 and 6.18 Billion, respectively, based on the most recently issued audited financials statement at June 30, 2012, Legislation was passed in the last year changing ERB's and PERA's plan benefits design and contribution requirements to fully fund UAAL within 30 years.
+The implementation date for GASB 68 is for fiscal year 2015.
+The current status of the unfunded liability for ERB and PERA is 6.28 and 4.62 Billion, respectively, based on the most recently issued audited financials statement at June 30, 2013.
+Legislation was passed in 2013 changing ERB's and PERA's plan benefits design and contribution requirements to fully fund UAAL within 30 years.
+The financial statements for the School for the year ending June 30, 2015 will contain a material liability for pension participations.